space-wizards/website-content/content/post/22-07-27-progress-report-36.md

 +++
-title = "Progress Report #36: Too Much of a Good Thing" TODO bikeshed this author = "DrSmugleaf & ike709" date = 2022-07-27
+title = "Progress Report #36: Too Much of a Good Thing" author = "DrSmugleaf & ike709"
+date = 2022-07-27
 categories = [
     "Progress Report"
 ]
 reddit = ""
-thumbnail = "pr_36" TODO
+thumbnail = "pr_36"
 +++
 There's so much new content that at least one Progress Report author has been driven mad!
 We've even surpassed /tg/station 13 by contributions per month.
 <!--more-->